-Type of area Normal Degraded Emergency
+Type of area Normal (volume) Degraded (volume) Emergency (volume)

-(volume) (volume) (volume)

 Station High High High

 Yard High High High

 Line High High High

-Table 66: Train integrity monitoring d to communication ontininated fragueney, of use
+Table 66: Train integrity monitoring data communication - anticipated frequency of use

-- 5.23 Public emergency warning - 5.23.1 Description - 5.23.1.1 A user is able to receive a public emergency warning initiated by the Public Safety Authority. - 5.23.2 Rationale - 5.23.2.1 In certain circumstances (e.g. nuclear disaster, terrorist attack) and as reported in ETSI document TR 102 180, the Public Safety Authority should be able to broadcast a public emergency warning to a subset of the civil population based on their location.
-The subset could include FRMCS users, e.g. based on their location or on their functional identity. - 5.23.3 Users - 5.23.3.1 Controller(s), train staff, railway staff. - 5.23.4 Functional attributes - 5.23.4.1 A fast delivery time shall be guaranteed for public emergency warning. - 5.23.4.2 When required, the textual information shall be enriched by multimedia information. - 5.23.5 Usability criteria - 5.23.5.1 There shall be a clear distinction on the HMI display between this function and the railway emergency communication function. - 5.23.5.2 In the framework of some critical applications, the display of the public emergency warning shall be blocked or postponed in order to not interfere with ongoing critical communications. - 5.23.6 Related application interfaces - 5.23.6.1 This section provides information relating to the relationships that exist between this application and others.
+5.23 Public emergency warning

+5.23.1.1 A user is able to receive a public emergency warning initiated by the Public Safety Authority.

+5.23.2.1 In certain circumstances (e.g. nuclear disaster, terrorist attack) and as reported in ETSI document TR 102 180, the Public Safety Authority should be able to broadcast a public emergency warning to a subset of the civil population based on their location.
+The subset could include FRMCS users, e.g. based on their location or on their functional identity.

+5.23.3.1 Controller(s), train staff, railway staff.

+5.23.4.1 A fast delivery time shall be guaranteed for public emergency warning.

+5.23.4.2 When required, the textual information shall be enriched by multimedia information.

+5.23.5.1 There shall be a clear distinction on the HMI display between this function and the railway emergency communication function.

+5.23.5.2 In the framework of some critical applications, the display of the public emergency warning shall be blocked or postponed in order to not interfere with ongoing critical communications.

+5.23.6.1 This section provides information relating to the relationships that exist between this application and others.
 It is envisaged that a user profile that includes this application will also have all related applications shown in Table 67 included within their profile.